Strom Thurmond: 1990s and 2000s

 In February 1999, Thurmond introduced legislation barring health messages on wine bottles, the measure intended to reverse what he called "erroneous and irresponsible" action of the Bureau of Alcohol, Tobacco and Firearms.
 The legislation transferred authority over labeling to the Department of Health and Human Services from the Treasury Department and increased taxes on wine.
 On May 26, 1999, the Senate voted on an amendment to a spending bill exonerating Husband E. Kimmel and Walter C. Short of charges of failing to anticipate the attack on Pearl Harbor that led to American involvement in World War II.
 Thurmond was noted as one of five Senate members to have been a World War II veteran and back the measure and called Kimmel and Short "the last victims" of Pearl Harbor.
 In January 2001, Thurmond endorsed his son Strom Thurmond Jr. for federal prosecutor in South Carolina in a recommendation to the Senate.

 In March, Thurmond voted for an amendment to the campaign finance reform bill of John McCain and Russ Feingold.
 Thurmond had initially opposed the measure and changed his vote at the last minute.

 Thurmond's 100th birthday was celebrated on December 5, 2002.
 Some remarks made by Mississippi Senator Trent Lott during the event were considered racially insensitive: "I want to say this about my state: When Strom Thurmond ran for president, we [Mississippi] voted for him.
 We're proud of it.
-And if the rest of the country had followed our lead, we wouldn't have had all these problems over the years, either."
+And if the rest of the country had followed our lead, we wouldn't have had all these problems over all these years, either."
 Fifteen days later, on December 20, Lott resigned as the Senate Republican leader effective on January 3, 2003, the beginning of the next congressional session.
 Thurmond left the Senate in January 2003 as the United States' longest-serving senator, a record later surpassed by Senator Robert Byrd.
 Thurmond was succeeded by then-Representative and fellow Republican Lindsey Graham.